 Today, USABA has evolved into a national organization that provides sports opportunities to thousands of children, youth, adults and veterans who are blind and visually impaired.
 USABA programs serve athletes of all ages and abilities from local grassroots programs to the elite Paralympic level.

 USABA is a Colorado-based 501(c) (3) organization that provides life-enriching sports opportunities for every individual with a visual impairment.
-A member of the U.S. Olympic Committee, USABA provides athletic opportunities in various sports including, but not limited to track and field, Nordic and alpine skiing, biathlon, judo, wrestling, swimming, tandem cycling, powerlifting and goalball (a team sport for the blind and visually impaired).
+A member of the U.S. Olympic & Paralympic Committee and U.S. Soccer, USABA provides athletic opportunities in various sports including, but not limited to track and field, Nordic and alpine skiing, biathlon, judo, wrestling, swimming, tandem cycling, powerlifting and goalball (a team sport for the blind and visually impaired).

 Sports opportunities allow people who are blind and visually impaired to develop independence through competition, without unnecessary restrictions.
 Like sighted people, the blind can share in the thrill of victory and the reality of defeat.